FilipeDevs/myAnimeSpot/README.md

-# ANIME WEB APP
+# MyAnimeSpot

-This project is a simplified web application inspired by anime webistes like [MyAnimeList](https://myanimelist.net/) and [Anilist](https://anilist.co/search/anime), offering features to track and explore anime titles.

-The project is powered by [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/)
+MyAnimeSpot is a minimalist web application inspired by anime platforms like [MyAnimeList](https://myanimelist.net/) and [Anilist](https://anilist.co/search/anime).
+It provides users with a straightforward way to track and explore anime titles, powered by the GraphQL  [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/).

-## Technologies
+## Tech Stack

-### Frameworks
-* React
+**Client:** React, ReactQuery, ApolloClient, TailwindCSS, Flowbite, Toastify

-* Laravel
+**Server:** Laravel

-### Libraries
-* TailwindCSS
-* Flowbite
-* Apollo Client
-* Axios
-* React Query
-* React Router
-* React Toastify
+**DB:** MySQL

 ## Features

-### Authentication System

-* Register/Login/Log out.
-* Error feedback messages.

-### List Management

-* Users have access to a personal Dashboard where they can manage their added anime entries (update progress, status etc...).
+- User authentication
+- Anime list management
+    - Personalized user dashboard for managing anime entries, updating progress, and changing status.

-### Browse Page
+- Browse capabilities

-* Dynamic search bar for discovery of anime titles.
-* Filter options for refining search results based on criteria such as genre, season, release year and sort results by popularity or trending.
+    - Filter options for refining searches based on genre, season, release year, and sorting by popularity or trending.
+    - Dynamic search bar for on-the-fly refinement of searches.

-### Responsive Design
+- Responsive design

-* Fully responsive and mobile-friendly.

-### Toasts

-* Flash messages to provide users with immediate feedback.

-### Dark Mode Toggle

-* Users can switch between light and dark themes for the interface

-### And more...

-### Todo
-* Add a statistics system
+- Dark mode toggle
+- Integrated toasts for feedback.
+- Optimistic Updates:
+    - Utilizes ReactQuery for optimistic updates to provide a smoother user experience by updating the UI optimistically before receiving confirmation from the server.

+## Screenshots

-## Usage
+## Usage (Local)

 1. Clone the project
 2. Copy `.env.example` into `.env` and configure database credentials